-- 40. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct, and that gross misconduct involves alleged criminal activity in the work place, an appointing officer shall - (a) collect evidence of the staff member's alleged criminal activity and satisfy himself that such activity is significant enough to fall within the definition of gross misconduct; - (b) advise the staff member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, and allow him an opportunity to provide an explanation (both orally and in writing). - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that there are reasonable grounds to believe that the staff member has been involved in criminal activity in the workplace, and that activity is significant enough to fall within the definition of gross misconduct, the appointing officer shall advise the police at an early opportunity and - (a) advise the staff member of this fact orally and in writing; and - (b) arrange for the suspension on full-pay to take immediate effect. - (3) Repealed by regulation 6 of the Personnel (Amendment) Regulations, 2009. - (4) If the staff member is subsequently convicted of a criminal offence, and that offence is significant enough to fall within the definition of gross misconduct, the appointing officer may dismiss the staff member from the date of conviction in which case, at the earliest opportunity, he shall - (a) notify the staff member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take immediate effect. - (5) If - (a) after the process specified in paragraph (2) has been completed the staff member is subsequently not charged; or - (b) after the process specified in paragraph (4) has been completed the staff member is subsequently not convicted or if convicted the conviction is set aside wholly and the period of any appeal has expired, the staff member shall be reinstated to his position, or to a similar position within the civil service entity.
+- 40. (1) Before determining whether to dismiss a staff member on the grounds of gross misconduct, and that gross misconduct involves alleged criminal activity in the work place, an appointing officer shall - (a) collect evidence of the staff member's alleged criminal activity and satisfy themselves that such activity is significant enough to fall within the definition of gross misconduct; - (b) advise the staff member of the concerns (both orally and in writing) including providing the staff member with a copy of the evidence collected, and allow the staff member an opportunity to provide an explanation (both orally and in writing). - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that there are reasonable grounds to believe that the staff member has been involved in criminal activity in the workplace, and that activity is significant enough to fall within the definition of gross misconduct, the appointing officer shall advise the police at an early opportunity and - (a) advise the staff member of this fact orally and in writing; and - (b) arrange for the suspension on full-pay to take immediate effect. - (3) Repealed by regulation 6 of the Personnel (Amendment) Regulations, 2009. - (4) If the staff member is subsequently convicted of a criminal offence, and that offence is significant enough to fall within the definition of gross misconduct, the appointing officer may dismiss the staff member from the date of conviction in which case, at the earliest opportunity, the appointing officer shall - (a) notify the staff member that the staff member is being dismissed under the terms of that staff member's employment agreement; and - (b) arrange for the dismissal to take immediate effect. - (5) If - (a) after the process specified in paragraph (2) has been completed the staff member is subsequently not charged; or - (b) after the process specified in paragraph (4) has been completed the staff member is subsequently not convicted or if convicted the conviction is set aside wholly and the period of any appeal has expired, the staff member shall be reinstated to their position, or to a similar position within the civil service entity.